Q & A

 Does your nursery use pesticides and herbicides?
 We do not use any chemicals of any kind in gardens (Stock & Display), or plants for sale in pots.
 Our growers we bring plants in do not either.
 We truly care about our planet and all living creatures in it.
 We dig and hand-pull weeds.
 We do sell natives but focus on those that behave more than those that will take over as most gardens are not large enough to tolerate overcrowding.

-How do I keep my wishlist?
+How do I keep a wishlist?
 Just set up an account?

 To register just, click on SHOP, then select MY ACCOUNT